Tool Library Maintenance Rotation Planner

 Borrowing trends and repair time vary seasonally.
 Use the calculator monthly to update plans, just as you might refresh community logistics with the Community Fridge Restocking and Spoilage Planner or coordinate transport using the Cargo Bike Co-op Capacity Planner.
 Together, these tools help mutual aid networks align their operations.

 This tool does not differentiate between tool categories.
-Power tools, hand tools, and textiles may have vastly different maintenance profiles.
+Power tools, hand tools, ladders, and textile equipment may have very different maintenance profiles.
 Consider running separate calculations for each category when planning specialized volunteer teams.
 The model also treats loan demand as evenly distributed; in reality, weekend workshops may surge usage while weekdays are quiet.
 Replacement thresholds assume tools are retired at a predictable number of loans, but unexpected failures will always occur.
-The calculator also doesn’t account for training time, supply costs like sandpaper or lubricants, or revenue from late fees.
+The calculator also does not account for training time, supply costs like sandpaper or lubricants, or revenue from late fees.
 Treat the outputs as a compass, not a rigid schedule.

 Despite these simplifications, the calculator empowers coordinators to advocate for resources and design rotations that honor volunteer wellbeing.
 Combine it with financing tools like the Community Land Trust Resale Equity Balancer when crafting grant proposals that connect housing stability to tool access.
 Share the results during annual meetings to celebrate the labor that keeps the tool library humming.